A walk-behind spreader is used to apply grass seed.

 There are a handful of tricks to watering your new seed correctly.

-• Water infrequently but deep each day with either a timed sprinkler or by hand.
+• Water is infrequent but deep each day with either a timed sprinkler or by hand.

-• Water in the morning so it doesn’t evaporate due to the heat common during the afternoon.
+• Water should be used in the morning so it doesn’t evaporate due to the heat standard during the afternoon.

-• You don’t want to overwater either, as you risk washing away the new seed or preventing germination.
+• You don’t want to overwater, as you risk washing away the new seed or preventing germination.
 Overwatering also can lead to thatch development or fungal and weed growth.
 If the ground feels soft or you see puddles forming, cut back on the length of watering.

 • Don’t mow the lawn until it reaches 1 to 2 inches in height.